 This course explores resources existing in governmental and voluntary organizations for working with nutrition problems.
 Include this course is the study of legislative process and historic and current nutrition legislation.
 Proposal writing and subsequent steps in establishing and managing community nutrition programs are discussed.

-PrerequisitesDIET 311 Nutrition in the Life Cycle, DIET 322 Meal Management, STAT 210 Elementary Statistics
+Prerequisites: DIET 311, DIET 322, STAT 210

 DIET 424 ADVANCED HUMAN NUTRITION - 3 semester hours